-Article: Click here to read the article on death (PDF, 47.5KB) >
+Article: Read the article on early modern attitudes to death (PDF, 47.5KB)

 Dr Thomas S. Freeman discusses how appearances of Henry VIII on the silver screen, from Charles Laughton in 1933 to The Tudors of 2008, tell us more about the preoccupations of each generation of film-makers than the King himself.

 Dr Thomas S. Freeman is Research Officer for the British Academy John Foxe Project and is affiliated with the Faculty of Divinity at the University of Cambridge.
 He is also the co-editor of The Tudors and Stuarts on Film: Historical Perspectives (2008).

 Love, sex and marriage